dmatthes/django-bmf/README.rst

-Django ERP understands itself as a ERP-Framework with the following design concepts:
+Django BMF understands itself as a ERP-Framework with the following design concepts:

 * KISS-Principe for endusers
 * Fast and easy configuration for people with medium know-how